eesantiago/writeups/CyberStakes_2020/thats_more_than_enough/README.md

 <br />

 We can upload an [image](https://github.com/eesantiago/Writeups/blob/master/CyberStakes_2020/thats_more_than_enough/Capture-the-flag.jpg) to the JPEG Jammer and download the result.
-I first used 'binwalk' on both the original image and the jammed image to see what the difference was:
+I first used `binwalk` on both the original image and the jammed image to see what the difference was:
 ```
 binwalk Capture-the-flag.jpg